Innovative treatment of child with plastic bronchitis heralds unique program in lymphatic interventions by experts

 A case study published in the journal Pediatrics describes an innovative, minimally invasive procedure that treated plastic bronchitis, a potentially life-threatening disease, in a six-year-old boy with a heart condition.
 Using new lymphatic imaging tools and catheterization techniques, physician-researchers eliminated bronchial casts, which are an accumulation of lymphatic material that clogged the child’s airway.

-“Our technique represents a new treatment option for plastic bronchitis, which is a rare but often fatal complication of pediatric surgery for single-ventricle disease,” said Yoav Dori, M.D., Ph.D., a pediatric cardiologist in the Cardiac Center at The Children’s Hospital of Philadelphia (CHOP), who is the co-author and part of a specialized team which included interventional radiologist Maxim Itkin, M.D., of the Perelman School of Medicine at the University of Pennsylvania, and Marc S. Keller, M.D., an interventional radiologist at CHOP.
+“Our technique represents a new treatment option for plastic bronchitis, which is a rare but often fatal complication of pediatric surgery for single-ventricle disease,” said Yoav Dori, M.D., Ph.D., a pediatric cardiologist in the Cardiac Center at The Children’s Hospital of Philadelphia (CHOP), who is the co-author and part of a specialized team which included interventional radiologist Maxim Itkin, M.D., and Marc S. Keller, M.D., an interventional radiologist at CHOP.

 Plastic bronchitis is a lymphatic flow disorder, one of a group of diseases characterized by abnormal circulation of lymph, a fluid with a crucial role in immune function and fat and protein transport.
 Because it has traditionally been difficult to obtain clear images of the lymphatic system, lymphatic flow disorders have often gone undiagnosed.
 CHOP and Penn are de facto world leaders in lymphatic interventions in children and adults.